-In addition, based on STRs and cases, it is recognized thattransactions having the following aspects concerning circumstances at the transaction, customer types, etc. have higher risks (transactions discussed in "Transaction Type", "Countries/Regions" and "Customer Type" sections are excluded.
-The same applies to the following.).
+In addition, based on STRs and cases, it is recognized that transactions having the following aspects concerning circumstances at the transaction, customer types, etc. (excluding the transactions specified in "Section 4 High Risk Transactions; the same applies to the following) have higher risks.

-- Transactions that deposits and withdrawals are made in a huge amount of cash or checks (In the case of transactions which is made in large amounts and not proportionate to the customer's income or assets and transactions of deposits and withdrawals in cash although it is suitable to use remittance or cashier's check generally, it is recognized that risk will particularly increase.) - o Frequent transactions in a short period and deposits and withdrawals are made in a huge amount of cash or checks - Deposits, withdrawals, and safe-deposit box transactions in which it is suspected that names of account holders or safe-deposit box users are fictitious names, false names, or shell companies' names - Deposits and withdrawals through accounts of customers who hold many accounts (including customers who hold many accounts under different names, including names with business name) - Transactions related to accounts that frequent or large amount deposits and withdrawals are made right after the account was opened, but it was cancelled or transactions stopped later - Transactions where cash is withdrawn from an account and the cash is transferred right after the withdrawal (including cases where the transaction is treated as cash transaction for slip process).
-(When the name of a remittance client is different from the holder's name of account which withdrawals are made, it is recognized that risk will particularly increase.) - Transactions related to accounts that frequent remittances are made to many people.
+- Transactions that deposits and withdrawals are made in a huge amount of cash or checks (In the case of transactions which are made in large amounts and not proportionate to the customer's income or assets and transactions in which cash is deposited or withdrawn although it is considered to be appropriate to use remittance or cashier's check, it is recognized that risk will particularly increase.) - Frequent transactions in a short period and deposits and withdrawals are made in a huge amount of cash or checks - Deposits, withdrawals, and safe-deposit box transactions in which it is suspected that names of account holders or safe-deposit box users are fictitious names, false names, or shell companies' names - Deposits and withdrawals through accounts of customers who hold many accounts (including customers who hold many accounts under different names, including names with business name) - Transactions related to accounts that frequent or large amount deposits and withdrawals are made right after the account was opened, but it was cancelled or transactions stopped later - Transactions where cash is withdrawn from an account and the cash is transferred right after the withdrawal (including cases where the transaction is treated as cash transaction for slip process).
+(When remittance is made in a name different from the name of the holder of the account from which the withdrawal was made, it is recognized that risk will particularly increase.) - Transactions related to accounts that frequent remittances are made to many people.
 (When a huge amount of money is deposited just before remittances, it is recognized that risk will particularly increase.) - Transactions related to accounts that receive funds from many people frequently.
 (When large amounts of funds are transferred or withdrawn from the account right after the receipt of funds, it is recognized that risk will particularly increase.) - o Transactions related to accounts which receive remittance from persons suspected of using anonymity or fictitious names. - Transactions related to accounts which usually have no fund movement, but a large amount of money is suddenly deposited to or withdrawn therefrom